Margaret McCurry

 Ph.D.
 Candidate, New York University

-Margaret McCurry (she/her/hers) is a doctoral candidate studying Medieval Literature at New York University.
-Fascinated by the moments when words fail to fully capture or articulate meaning, her theoretical interests lie in philosophies of mediation and signification, musicology and sound studies, and disability studies.
-Her dissertation, Vox in Absentia: Unveiling the Acousmatic Voice in Late Medieval English Literature,” examines how disembodied voices in medieval texts destabilize the metaphysics of presence, exposing a hermeneutic rupture where sound is severed from its source.
+Margaret McCurry (she/her) is a doctoral candidate in the Department of English at New York University.
+Fascinated by the moments when words fail to fully capture or articulate meaning, her scholarship integrates theological and philosophical theories of signification and mediation with approaches from sound studies and disability studies to analyze the literature of thirteenth-, fourteenth-, and fifteenth-century England.
+Her dissertation, Vox in Absentia: Disembodied Vocality Late Medieval English Literature,” examines how disembodied voices in medieval texts destabilize the metaphysics of presence, exposing a hermeneutic rupture where sound is severed from its source.